How To Display File Extension Names

 Is Hiding File Extensions A Problem?
 Yes. there are 2 problems:

 1. It is a security risk.
 Let’s say someone creates a malicious program which will infect you with a virus if you open/run the program.
-They name the file ‘interesting.doc.exe’ which just means the file name is ‘interesting.doc’ and the file extension is .exe
+They name the file ‘interesting.doc.exe’ which just means the filename is ‘interesting.doc’ and the extension is .exe

-If you see the whole thing you can tell immediately (from the file extension at the end) that it is a .exe program (executable) file, not a .doc Word document.
+If you see the whole thing you can tell immediately (from the extension at the end) that it is a .exe program (executable), not a .doc Word document.
 This should alert you that it is likely to be a virus program and you should not open it.

-However, if you have file extension names set to hidden (the default in Windows), you would only see the file name as ‘interesting.doc’ – because the .exe file extension is a known file type and is therefore hidden from you!
+However, if you have extension names set to hidden (the default in Windows), you would only see the filename as ‘interesting.doc’ – because .exe is a known extension type and is therefore hidden from you!
 In this case you might well open it thinking it is just a document.
 Thanks for nothing Microsoft!

 2. You may need to know the file extension.
 If you receive an error message saying that Windows cannot open a file, it is possible that you do not have a program capable of opening it.
 To find the right program you need to know the file extension name.